voidreader/IFYOU-Client/Assets/Doozy/readme.txt

 GETTING STARTED
 ---
-After importing DoozyUI you can start using it without doing anything else.
+After importing Doozy UI Manager you can start using it without doing anything else.
 You can find a quick Getting Started guide at Assets/Doozy/_Extras/_Manual We recommend checking out the Knowledge Base to see the full documentation at http://docs.doozyui.com/

+ERRORS
+---
+If you're seeing any errors, before doing anything else, we recommend running a Global Refresh.
+Tools > Doozy > Global Refresh
+This will regenerate all databases, re-write all custom classes and perform an integrity check.

 LINKS